Beyond Globalisation: Social Changes and Global Challenges

 - Globalisation and capitalism: Neoliberalism, Global Capitalism and free trade

 - Globalisation and national state: Issue of global governance, national sovereignty and democracy

-- Globalization, culture, identity: global hegemony, McDonaldization, modern values, cultural diversity, clash of civilizations?
+- Globalisation, culture, identity: global hegemony, McDonaldisation, modern values, cultural diversity, clash of civilizations?

 - Globalisation, gender, and identity: implications of globalisation for women; global world of fashion, dichotomous positioning of the female body in a global competition of cultures

 - Globalisation or empire?
 Imperialism / Empire in decline?
 US hegemony in the post-9/11 era; unilateralism and American exceptionalism: a nationalist agenda for governing global capitalism?
 Imperialism, Empire or Imperium?

 - Global players: corporations, IFIs, and mass media